 The Europeans have been indulging in siestas for decades with the benefits of a twenty-minute powernap well-documented.
 There are powernap pods cropping up all over the country including at airports and spas.
-Why not drop by for a catnap at the MIAMI EDITION or YELO SPA in New York?
+Why not drop by for a catnap at the MIAMI EDITION or YELO SPA (CLOSED) in New York?
 Both spas offer cocoon-shaped pods where you recline in silence for twenty-minutes – and emerge recharged.

 OR A SLEEP RETREAT